-The amendment concerns fees in the '10%' test for derecognition of financial liabilities.
-Accordingly, in determining the relevant fees, only fees paid or received between the borrower and the lender are to be included.
-The effective date of the amendment is for years beginning on or after 1 January 2022.
-The CPD has adopted the amendment for the first time in the 2023 annual financial statements.
-The impact of the amendment is not material.
+The definition of accounting estimates was amended so that accounting estimates are now defined as 'monetary amounts in [the] annual financial statements that are subject to measurement uncertainty'.
+The effective date of the amendment is for years beginning on or after 1 January 2023.
+The CPD adopted the amendment for the first time in its 2024 annual financial statements, and the impact of the amendment is not material.